Jump to section

 Procedures for Reporting Abuse or Suspicions of Abuse

-As the School is committed to providing a safe, secure environment for children and their families, any report of inappropriate behaviors, or when there is reasonable cause to believe abuse or neglect has occurred, will be taken seriously and reported, in accordance with Federal and State law, to the Texas Department of Family and Protective Services, and your headmaster, director or HOS within a 48-hour period (24-hour period for athletic activities).
+As the School is committed to providing a safe, secure environment for children and their families, any report of suspicious or inappropriate behaviors (as described above), or when there is reasonable cause to believe abuse or neglect has occurred, must be taken seriously and reported, in accordance with Federal and State law, to the Texas Department of Family and Protective Services, and your headmaster, director or HOS within a 24-hour period.

-The following steps will be followed for reporting suspicions of abuse:
+The following steps will be followed for reporting suspicions of abuse or neglect:

 - If an employee observes or has a reasonable cause to believe that a child has been abused (physical, emotional or sexual) or neglected, he or she must immediately report the suspected abuse to the headmaster, division head or the HOS.